nxbyte/Players-Cloud/README.md

 ##### All APIs return JSON Strings with specific objects per API

-`/channel/:ID` - Get the most recent videos for a given array of channel IDs (seperated by commas)
+`/channel/:ID` - Get the most recent videos for a given array of channel IDs (separated by commas)

 `/video/detail/:ID/:format` - Get some details for a given youtube video ID